Bfsg LLC Has $1.21 Million Stake in LKQ Co. (NASDAQ:LKQ)

 Insiders Place Their Bets

-In other news, CEO Dominick P. Zarcone sold 32,000 shares of the firm’s stock in a transaction that occurred on Tuesday, September 5th.
-The shares were sold at an average price of $51.74, for a total value of $1,655,680.00.
-Following the sale, the chief executive officer now directly owns 495,004 shares in the company, valued at approximately $25,611,506.96.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+In other LKQ news, CEO Dominick P. Zarcone sold 32,000 shares of the stock in a transaction dated Tuesday, September 5th.
+The shares were sold at an average price of $51.74, for a total transaction of $1,655,680.00.
+Following the sale, the chief executive officer now directly owns 495,004 shares in the company, valued at $25,611,506.96.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
 Corporate insiders own 0.55% of the company’s stock.

 LKQ Trading Up 3.4 %

-LKQ (NASDAQ:LKQ – Get Free Report) last announced its quarterly earnings data on Thursday, October 26th.
-The auto parts company reported $0.86 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.96 by ($0.10).
-The firm had revenue of $3.57 billion for the quarter, compared to analyst estimates of $3.48 billion.
-LKQ had a return on equity of 17.48% and a net margin of 7.13%.
-The company’s quarterly revenue was up 14.9% on a year-over-year basis.
-During the same quarter in the previous year, the company earned $0.97 earnings per share.
-On average, analysts forecast that LKQ Co. will post 3.74 earnings per share for the current fiscal year.
+LKQ (NASDAQ:LKQ – Get Free Report) last released its quarterly earnings results on Thursday, October 26th.
+The auto parts company reported $0.86 EPS for the quarter, missing the consensus estimate of $0.96 by ($0.10).
+LKQ had a net margin of 7.13% and a return on equity of 17.48%.
+The business had revenue of $3.57 billion during the quarter, compared to analyst estimates of $3.48 billion.
+During the same quarter last year, the company posted $0.97 earnings per share.
+The company’s revenue was up 14.9% on a year-over-year basis.
+As a group, sell-side analysts anticipate that LKQ Co. will post 3.74 earnings per share for the current year.

 LKQ Increases Dividend